Hal Ledyard

-Harold "Hal" Ledyard (July 7, 1931 – April 21, 1973) was a professional gridiron football player in the National Football League and Canadian Football League.
+Harold Ledyard (July 7, 1931 – April 21, 1973) was an American professional football player in the National Football League (NFL) and Canadian Football League (CFL).

 After backing up future Pro Football Hall of Famer Y. A. Tittle in 1953, Ledyard joined the United States Army, where he played quarterback for the Fort Jackson base football team in 1955.
 Ledyard joined the Ottawa Rough Riders in 1956 and spent three seasons as the team's starting quarterback before being replaced by Frank Tripucka before the 1959 season.
 Ledyard signed with the Toronto Argonauts in 1959, but was waived before the season began.

+Following his release, Ledyard joined the Sarnia Golden Bears of the Ontario Rugby Football Union, a semi-pro football league based in Canada.
+He threw for 1142 yards and eight touchdown passes and helped the team win the 1959 league championship.
+The following year he led all ORFU passers with 1402 yards and 15 touchdown passes, but Sarnia finished last in the league with a 3-7 record.